Gedion-01/ResvEase/README.md

 ### Frontend Setup

-1. Navigate to the frontend directory:
+1. Navigate to the client directory:
    ```sh
    cd ../client
    ```